holmes/homeseer-brains/src/main/react/README.md

 You can find [other installation methods](https://facebook.github.io/watchman/docs/install.html#build-install) on the Watchman documentation page.

-If this still doesn't help, try running `launchctl unload -F ~/Library/LaunchAgents/com.github.facebook.watchman.plist`.
+If this still doesn't help, try shouldRun `launchctl unload -F ~/Library/LaunchAgents/com.github.facebook.watchman.plist`.

 There are also reports that *uninstalling* Watchman fixes the issue.
 So if nothing else helps, remove it from your system and try again.